In the guide

 Unfair contract terms

-The CMA has produced consumer protection and unfair contract terms guidance documents for businesses, which can be found on the GOV.UK website.
+The CMA has produced consumer protection and unfair contract terms guidance documents for businesses, including a series of shorter guides on how to write fair contracts, which can be found on the GOV.UK website.

-The CMA has also produced a series of short, animated videos help businesses understand more about the law on using unfair terms and conditions with consumers.
+The CMA has also produced a series of short, animated videos to help businesses understand more about the law on using unfair terms and conditions with consumers.

 Back to top